harrytmthy/harrytmthy/README.md

 I'm an Android engineer who is obsessed with performance.
 In early 2025, I found my legacy works _too noisy_ and much closer to a typical CRUD engineer's repo, so I deleted them 😄

-Instead of showcasing apps that are difficult to measure, I decided to build high-performance SDKs with clear measurements/benchmarks, which happen to beat world-class tools.
+Instead of showcasing apps that are difficult to measure, I decided to build high-performance SDKs with clear measurements/benchmarks, which happen to beat some existing world-class libraries.

 ## Featured Projects